Home » Knowledge Base » Cyclists

 Examiners are aware of this and maybe extra tough with trainees when it comes to dealing with cyclists during a driving test.
 Because a large number of driving tests are failed as a result of learners driving in a dangerous or incorrect manner around bicycles, this section focuses on the proper way to drive around cyclists.

-Cycle Lanes
+🚲 Cycle Lanes and Road Markings

 cycle signs and road markings